open-feature/flagd/web-docs/reference/custom-operations/fractional-operation.md

   // Split definitions contain an array with a variant and percentage
   // Percentages must add up to 100
   [
-    // Must match a variant defined in the flag configuration "red",
+    // Must match a variant defined in the flag definition "red",
-    // The probability this configuration is selected 50
+    // The probability this variant is selected
+    50
   ],
   [
-    // Must match a variant defined in the flag configuration "green",
+    // Must match a variant defined in the flag definition "green",
-    // The probability this configuration is selected 50
+    // The probability this variant is selected
+    50
   ]
 ]